+The Group has no exposure to market risks, which are the risks that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risks in theory arise from open positions in interest rate and currency products, all of which are exposed to general and specific market movements and changes in the level of volatility or market rates or prices such as interest rates and foreign exchange rates.
-The Group has exposure to market risk from corporate bond, but has assessed the exposure to be within accetable limits for the Group.